Beulah Louise Henry: Career in New York City

-Inventions
+Significant inventions

-Unique from most inventors of the time, Henry's inventions did not always follow the same theme or category.
-One focus Henry had in terms of inventions was quality of life improving products for women.
-For instance, she invented a hair curler, vanity case, and a rubber sponge soap holder.
+Different than most inventors of the time, Henry's inventions did not always follow the same theme or category.
+But many of her inventions were to improve the quality of life for women, including a hair curler, vanity case, and a rubber sponge soap holder.
 One of her more prominent inventions was a "snap-on" parasol, which would allow women to change their parasol's pattern to match their outfit without needing to buy an entirely new parasol.

-Beulah Louise Henry also delved into the market of children's toys by inventing a new method for stuffing dolls.
-As a substitute to using traditional, heavy stuffing, Henry devised a way to inflate lifelike dolls and toys with rubber tubing, which reduced the toys' weight immensely.
+For children's toys, Henry invented a new method for stuffing dolls.
+As a substitute to using traditional, heavy stuffing, she devised a way to inflate lifelike dolls and toys with rubber tubing, significantly reducing the toys' weight.

 One of Henry's most famous inventions is the "Double Chain Stitch Sewing Machine".
 She wanted to make a sewing machine that wouldn’t tangle the thread.
-Bobbins are also required to be rewound and broken frequently, both quite inconveniencing.
-She saw this problem and decided that she could come up with an easier way.
-Her invention was double the speed of the typical sewing machine and allowed the user to use smaller threads.
-The stitch was also just as strong.
+Bobbins were the traditional method of feeding the bottom layer of thread in a sewing machine but need to be rewound frequently and the thread was prone to snapping.
+Her invention doubled the speed of the typical sewing machine and allowed the user to use smaller threads, while the stitch was just as strong.
 This invention allowed seamstresses at the time to do larger loads and take on more jobs by eliminating time unnecessarily spent on fixing and untangling threads twisted by the bobbin.
-This invention is still used although it is adapted for modern times.
+This invention is still used today in an adapted form.
 It is primarily used in factories as it is faster than the typical sewing machine and breaks less often.

-Another one of Henry's inventions, patented in 1936, was a tool that enabled the writing of multiple copies of a document on a typewriter without the use of carbon paper.
+A Henry invention, patented in 1936, was a tool that enabled the writing of multiple copies of a document on a typewriter without the use of carbon paper.

-Beulah didn’t have any education in engineering which made her more creative when it came to solutions.
-She wasn’t restricted by what was technically possible, but she focused on what could be.
-The design would generally come to her fully formed in her head but because she didn’t have any education in engineering she had someone make the product for her.
+Henry didn’t have any formal education in engineering, which made her more creative when it came to solutions.
+She claimed that the design would generally come to her fully formed in her head, but because she didn’t have any education in engineering, she had someone make the product for her.
 She made great use of prototyping with things she could find around her home such as soap, clips and buttons.
 If the engineers told her it couldn’t be done she would build it with on hand supplies to try and further convince them.